Nirovitsky/baltek-business-web/replit.md

   - **Development Readiness**: Application running smoothly on port 5000 with all dependencies properly configured
   - **Migration Tracking**: Completed comprehensive progress tracker with all items marked as done
   - **OAuth2 Configuration**: Confirmed prompt="login" parameter is properly configured for fresh authentication
+  - **Logout Optimization**: Simplified logout flow to use direct API call to `/oauth2/revoke_token/` with token and client_id, followed by local token cleanup
   - **Production Ready**: All environment variables configured, security best practices implemented, deployment ready

 ## System Architecture